offgriddev/cyclomatic-js/README.md

 # Cyclomatic JS - A Complexity Measurement for JavaScript

-Cyclomatic Complexity was developed by a Computer Scientist at IBM named Thomas McCabe in an article called ["A Complexity Measurement"](https://ieeexplore.ieee.org/document/1702388).
+Cyclomatic Complexity was developed by a Computer Scientist at IBM named Thomas McCabe in an article titled [A Complexity Measurement](https://ieeexplore.ieee.org/document/1702388).
 The approach uses Graph Theory to creates a representation of the number of linear paths possible through the execution of an algorithm.
 It will produce a simple integer value as an assessment.
 For example, the following code has an objective Complexity of 2:

 ```javascript
 function main(a) {